agooch/testsite/docs/gettingstarted/gettingstarted.md

 # Getting Started

 This guide will help users get started using and understanding the capabilities of UNC Dataverse.
-Please see our <a href="https://agooch.github.io/testsite/faqs.html" target="_blank">FAQs</a> for commonly asked questions or our Tutorials (link) for video demonstrations of UNC Dataverse.
+Please see our <a href="https://agooch.github.io/testsite/faqs.html" target="_blank">FAQs</a> for commonly asked questions or our <a href="https://agooch.github.io/testsite/tutorials.html" target="_blank">Tutorials</a> for video demonstrations of UNC Dataverse.
 <p></p>
 If you have any questions, please contact <a href="mailto:odumarchive@unc.edu">odumarchive@unc.edu</a>.